Wizty79/DevOps-Course-Starter-02/README.md

 Run the developer version:
 docker run --env-file ./.env -p 5000:5000 todo-app:dev

-Bind Mount and volume:
+Bind Mount and volume in dev version:
-Generally you can bind mount by using the option --mount Further see the following command to use for this specific codebase:
+Generally you can bind mount by using the option --mount See the following command to use for this specific codebase:

 docker run --env-file ./.env -p 5000:5000 --mount type=bind,source="$(pwd)"/todo_app,target=/app/todo_app todo-app:dev